josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 This tutorial sample mimics communication with a remote data server by using the [In-memory Web API](https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api "In-memory Web API") module.

 After installing the module, the application makes requests to and receive responses from the `HttpClient`.
-The application doesn't know that the *In-memory Web API* is intercepting those requests, applying them to an in-memory data store, and returning simulated responses.
+The application does not know that the *In-memory Web API* is intercepting those requests, applying them to an in-memory data store, and returning simulated responses.

-By using the In-memory Web API, you won't have to set up a server to learn about `HttpClient`.
+By using the In-memory Web API, you will not have to set up a server to learn about `HttpClient`.

 <div class="alert is-important">

 **IMPORTANT**: <br />
 The In-memory Web API module has nothing to do with HTTP in Angular.

-If you're reading this tutorial to learn about `HttpClient`, you can [skip over](#import-heroes) this step.
+If you are reading this tutorial to learn about `HttpClient`, you can [skip over](#import-heroes) this step.
-If you're coding along with this tutorial, stay here and add the In-memory Web API now.
+If you are coding along with this tutorial, stay here and add the In-memory Web API now.

 </div>